francesctr4/FlutterAppProject/README.md

 ### Functionality

-This app has similar functions as the public transport apps out there.
+This app has similar functionality as the common public transport apps out there.
 It has three main sections: Home, e-Card and Lines.

 #### Home Screen

+In this screen, the user can search for a metro combination to go from an origin station to a destination station and can see their favorite combinations (routes) and stations.
+The actual search and adding to favorites is only aesthetic, but you can click on origin/destination to go to the Combinations Screen, where there is a list with all the stations that make up all the lines.
+You can also search for an specific station.
+Clicking on one will pop the screen back to Home Screen and will assign the station to the respective slot.

 #### e-Card Screen

+This screen shows an alternative version of "T-mobilitat", where you can see your charged title and information about latest trip and validity of the ticket.
+If you press on the card, you will reverse it, showing more info about the user.

 #### Lines Screen

+In this screen it is desplayed an ordered list of all existing lines, according to TMB.
+If you click on one, you will move to Stations Screen, where you can see another ordered list of all the stations in the selected line.

 ---